 - They understand how “the system” works, they understand how to use “the system” to their advantage, they understand why “the system” exists, but they think “the system” is a bit of a joke.

-- You can ask a Wolf to become a manager, but they’ll resist it.
-If you happen to convince them to do it, they will do a fine job, but they won’t stay in that role long.
+- You can ask a Wolf to become a manager, but they’ll resist.
+If you convince them to do it, they will do a fine job, but they won’t stay in that role long.
 In fact, they’ll likely quit managing when you least expect it.

 - Lastly, and most importantly, the Wolf generates disproportionate value for the company with their unparalleled ability to identify and rapidly work on projects essential to the future of the company.

-The Wolf moves fast because he or she is able to avoid the encumbering necessities of a group of people building at scale.
-This avoidance of most things process related combined with exceptional engineering ability allows them to move at speed which makes them unusually productive.
+The Wolf moves fast because they can avoid the encumbering necessities of a group of people building at scale.
+This avoidance of most processes-related shenanigans and their exceptional engineering ability allows them to move at a speed that makes them unusually productive.
 It’s this productivity that the rest of the team can… smell.
-It’s this scent of pure productivity that allows them to further skirt documentation, meetings, and annual reviews.
+This scent of pure productivity allows them further to skirt documentation, meetings, and annual reviews.

-In my career, I’ve had the pleasure of the working with a handful of Wolves.
-They appreciate that I have identified them as such and we have interesting ongoing conversations regarding their Wolf-i-ness.
+In my career, I’ve had the pleasure of working with a handful of Wolves.
+They appreciate that I have identified them, and we have interesting ongoing conversations regarding their Wolf-i-ness.
 Two times now, I’ve attempted to reverse engineer Wolves and then hold up the results to other engineers.
 See?
-Here is a well-defined non-manager very technical track.
+Here is a well-defined non-manager, very technical track.
 Both attempts have mostly failed.
-The reason was the same both times: the influence earned by the Wolf can never ever be granted by a manager.
+The reason was the same both times: the influence earned by the Wolf can never be granted by a manager.

-The Wolf doesn’t really need me.
-In fact, the Wolf is reading this right now and grinning because he or she knows that I’ve done an ok job describing them – there is a chance this description may help inspire future Wolves, but what really matters… is what they’re working on right now.
+The Wolf doesn’t need me.
+In fact, the Wolf is reading this right now and grinning because they know that I’ve done an ok job describing them – there is a chance this description may help inspire future Wolves, but what matters… is what they’re working on right now.